shlokc9/Experiment-tracking-for-Diabetes-Prediction-using-MLflow-and-KubeFlow/README.md

 -------------------------------------------------------------------------------------------------------

 This application trains a simple diabetes prediction model using sklearn library's RandomForestRegressor.
-This goal here is to experiment with training multiple models using Kubeflow where each model has a unique set of hyperparameters and comparing their performance using MLflow UI.
+The goal here is to experiment with training multiple models using Kubeflow where each model has a unique set of hyperparameters and comparing their performance using MLflow UI.

 -------------------------------------------------------------------------------------------------------